1006 Absence from Work

 -

 Employees who earn state compensatory time are not to maintain the official record for their accrued state compensatory time.
-The Agency is required to maintain the employee’s official record of accrued state compensatory time.
+The Department is required to maintain the employee’s official record of accrued state compensatory time.

 -